 - Run the price updater for the demo vendor.

-Olo automatically runs the price updater for all POS integrated stores twice a day, during the following times:
+Olo automatically runs the price updater for all POS integrated stores twice a day at 8:30am & 3:30pm EST.

 But, if items were added to the demo vendor outside of these hours, you can run a manual price update.
 Refer to this article for instructions on running a price update for a specific vendor.